ProteinGym/proteingym-benchmark/model/pls/README.md

 ```

 > [!TIP]
-> You can check the commands with help: `docker run --rm pls-model --help`
+> You can check the commands with help: `docker run --rm test-model --help`